JosephWardDotTech/josephwarddottech.github.io/testtalkswales.md

 driver.quit()
 ```

 The Chrome DevTools Protocol (CDP) allows for very granular control over network activity.
 Here, we are using it to monitor when requests are sent and when requests are sent.
-Selenium has [various ways](https://www.selenium.dev/documentation/webdriver/bidirectional/chrome_devtools) of using CDP, which also allow you to do interesting things like modify outgoing requests and incoming responses, simulate network conditions, etc.
+Selenium has [various ways](https://www.selenium.dev/documentation/webdriver/bidirectional/chrome_devtools) of using CDP, logging events just being one, which also allow you to do interesting things like modify outgoing requests and incoming responses, simulate network conditions, etc.

-## How Cypress Does It - Network Proxying
+## Mimicking How Cypress Does It - Network Proxying

 ```python
 from browsermobproxy import Server